vasi786/smartslurmcommands/docs/subcommands/smartcancel.md

 Only jobs with elapsed time > `DUR` (e.g. `10m`, `2h`).

 - `--state STATE`
-Only jobs in this Slurm state (case-insensitive).
+Only jobs in this Slurm state (case-insensitive) will be filtered.
+Dependency which is a `reason` in the `squeue` output is also considered as a state.
 Examples: `RUNNING`, `PENDING`, `DEPENDENCY`.

 ### Partition filter

 - `--partition NAME[,NAME...]`
-Only jobs in these Slurm partitions.
+Only jobs which on these node partitions will be filtered.

 ### Latest-job filter